Protect Your Smart Home

 Your security camera knows when your children leave the house and when they return.
 Your fridge scans its belongings and places a grocery order when items are low.
 Your home is filled with the latest “Smart” speakers, medical devices, children’s toys and beyond — and all these gadgets hold important personal information that hackers are working to access.
 Although they seem harmless, home IoT devices and their mobile applications often have little to no security measures to prevent third parties and cybercriminals from accessing your personal information and monitoring your daily routine.

-There were three times as many malware attacks on smart devices in the first half of 2018 as there were in all of 2017, according to a 2018 Kaspersky Lab’s Study.
+There were 100 million attacks on smart devices in the first half of 2019, according to a Kaspersky Lab’s Study.